michidk/vscli/README.md

 - A shorthand for launching vscode projects (to be used like the `code` command but with dev container support)
 - Detects whether a project is a [dev container](https://containers.dev/) project, and launches the dev container instead
-- Support [multiple dev containers](https://github.com/microsoft/vscode-docs/blob/main/remote-release-notes/v1_75.md#folders-with-multiple-dev containerjson-files) in the same project
+- Supports [multiple dev containers](https://github.com/microsoft/vscode-docs/blob/main/remote-release-notes/v1_75.md#folders-with-multiple-devcontainerjson-files) in the same project
 - Supports the [insiders](https://code.visualstudio.com/insiders/) version of vscode
 - Tracks your projects and allows you to open them using a CLI-based UI